Patella Maltracking

 Social Media

-Follow PhysioWorks on social media for practical knee care tips, exercise ideas, and updates on patellofemoral pain, kneecap tracking, and return-to-sport strategies.
+Follow PhysioWorks on social media for practical knee care tips, exercise ideas and updates on patellofemoral pain, kneecap tracking and return-to-sport strategies.

 Research & References

-- Neal BS, Lack SD, Bartholomew C, Morrissey D. Best practice guide for patellofemoral pain based on synthesis of a systematic review, the patient voice and expert clinical reasoning.
+1. Neal BS, Lack SD, Bartholomew C, Morrissey D. Best practice guide for patellofemoral pain based on synthesis of a systematic review, the patient voice and expert clinical reasoning.
 Br J Sports Med.
-2024;58(24):1486-1495.
+2024;58(24):1486-1495. doi:10.1136/bjsports-2024-108110

-- Than CA, Crossley KM, Drew BT, et al. Patellofemoral pain: a systematic review and single-arm meta-analysis.
+2. Than CA, Crossley KM, Drew BT, et al. Prolonged taping with exercise therapy for patellofemoral pain in adults: a systematic review and single-arm meta-analysis.
 J Clin Med.
-2024;13(23):7476.
+2024;13(23):7476. doi:10.3390/jcm13237476

-- Wu CC.
-Patellar malalignment: A common disorder associated with knee pain.
+3. Wu CC.
+Patellar malalignment: a common disorder associated with knee pain.
 Biomed J. 2023;46(5):100658.